 Electrolytes (including serum potassium, calcium, chloride, magnesium, phosphate, sodium), acid/base balance; renal function; cardiac monitor (if intermittent infusion or potassium infusion rates 0.5 mEq/kg/hour in children or >10 mEq/hour in adults); to assess adequate replacement, repeat serum potassium level 2 to 4 hours after dose; monitor potassium levels daily for treatment and monthly to biannually for prophylaxis.
 Monitor IV infusion site.

-Animal reproduction studies have not been conducted.
 Potassium requirements are the same in pregnant and nonpregnant women.
 Adverse events have not been observed following use of potassium supplements in healthy women with normal pregnancies.
 Use caution in pregnant women with other medical conditions (eg, preeclampsia; may be more likely to develop hyperkalemia) (IOM 2004).
 Potassium supplementation (that does not cause maternal hyperkalemia) would not be expected to cause adverse fetal events.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)